ButinVladimir/cyberiada/ROADMAP.md

 To prevent combat from dragging, it also has time limit.

 Combat is unavailable initially, unlocking it requires finishing specific city.
+Combat contracts and missions can be cancelled.
+All crew members participating in it unable to switch to other activities unless order is done, failed or cancelled.

 ## Server

-Player can purchase server for running programs.
+Player can purchase or write server for running programs.
 Server has three parameters:

 - Level increases perfomance of running programs
 - RAM allows to store more and larger programs